Alva B. Lasswell: Military career

 Lasswell enlisted in the U.S. Marine Corps in 1925.
 Selected for officer candidate school, he was commissioned as a second lieutenant on June 8, 1929.
 From 1932 to 1933, he served with the Marine detachment on USS Arizona.
-Promoted to first lieutenant in 1934, Lasswell joined the 5th Marine Regiment in Quantico, Virginia later that year.
+Promoted to first lieutenant in 1934, Lasswell joined the 5th Marine Regiment in Quantico, Virginia, later that year.
 Assigned to teach FBI agents small arms marksmanship, he received a letter of commendation from Director J. Edgar Hoover.

 In 1935, Lasswell was sent to Tokyo for three years of full immersion Japanese language and culture training.
 While there, he was promoted to captain in 1936.
 In September 1938, Lasswell was sent to Station CAST in the Philippines to relieve Lieutenant Joseph Finnegan and receive cryptology training.
 This was followed by a military intelligence posting to Shanghai.

 Lasswell was reassigned to Station HYPO at Pearl Harbor in 1941.
 He was promoted to major on April 29, 1942.

 After the Battle of the Coral Sea in May 1942, the team of intelligence officers at Station HYPO were hard at work trying to determine what the Japanese Navy would do next.
 Led by Joseph Rochefort, the team, which included Lasswell and Joseph Finnegan, established that a Japanese force of four aircraft carriers planned to strike Midway Island on June 4, 1942.
 As a result, Admiral Chester Nimitz was able to prepare an ambush using his three remaining aircraft carriers.
 Lasswell was promoted to lieutenant colonel on August 7, 1942.

 On April 14, 1943, a coded Japanese message was intercepted by American radio operators.
 After 18 hours of effort by the team at Station HYPO, it turned out to be the itinerary for a visit by Admiral Isoroku Yamamoto to the Japanese front lines near Rabaul and the northern Solomon Islands.
 Lasswell and his supervisor Jasper Holmes delivered the translated message to the Pacific Fleet intelligence officer Edwin Layton, who in turn passed it on to Admiral Nimitz.
 Yamamoto was killed in an attack by planes from the U.S. Army Air Forces 339th Fighter Squadron on April 18, 1943.
 Lasswell was promoted to colonel on November 5, 1943.

-After the end of the war, Lasswell was awarded the Legion of Merit for his naval intelligence contributions.
+After the end of the war, Lasswell was awarded the Legion of Merit for his naval intelligence and Marine Corps Intelligence contributions.

 In 1947, Lasswell briefly served as acting commander of the 1st Marine Division.
-He later commanded the 7th Marine Regiment from October 1, 1947 to May 10, 1948.
+He later commanded the 7th Marine Regiment from October 1, 1947, to May 10, 1948.
 He retired from active duty in May 1956.